noahehall/nodeproto/packages/tools/membrane/README.md

 # @nodeproto/membrane

-- virutalization layer separating internal stuff from outside stuff
+- the virtualization layer that separates the interior apps, libraries and tools from the outside environment

 ## TLDR